Crown Jewels of the United Kingdom: Sceptres

 The sceptre, a symbolic ornamental rod held by the monarch at a coronation, is derived from the shepherd's staff via the crozier of a bishop.
 Two gold sceptres made in 1661 are part of the coronation regalia.
 The Sovereign's Sceptre with Cross is a token of his or her temporal power as head of state.
 The whole object is 92 cm long, weighs around 1.17 kg, and is decorated with 333 diamonds, 31 rubies, 15 emeralds, 7 sapphires, 6 spinels, and 1 composite amethyst.
 In 1910, it was redesigned to incorporate Cullinan I, also known as the Great Star of Africa, which, at over 530 carat, is the largest clear cut diamond in the world.
 It was part of a rough diamond weighing 3106 carat found in South Africa in 1905, and was named after Thomas Cullinan, the chairman of the mining company.
-The gold clasps holding it can be opened and the stone removed to be worn as a pendant hanging from Cullinan II, which is set in the Imperial State Crown, to form a brooch – Queen Mary, wife of George V, often wore it like this.
+The gold clasps holding it can be opened and the stone removed to be worn as a pendant hanging from Cullinan II, which is set in the Imperial State Crown, to form a brooch – Queen Mary often wore it like this.
 Above the pear-shaped diamond is the amethyst surmounted by a cross pattée encrusted with an emerald and small diamonds.